tarunchy/openemr/docker/development-easy/README.md

 To free up space, you can uninstall the Docker container, volume, network, and images using the following command:

+### Stop all running containers and remove them
+docker stop $(docker ps -aq) && docker rm $(docker ps -aq)
+### o clean up all Docker volumes, networks, and stopped containers
 docker system prune -af --volumes

+This command will remove:

+All stopped containers
+All networks not used by at least one container
+All volumes not used by at least one container
+All images without at least one container associated to them The -a flag removes all unused images in addition to the other resources, and the --volumes flag removes all unused volumes.

+Keep in mind that this command will delete all unused resources, including those that may be important to your system.
+Make sure to review the list of resources to be deleted before confirming the command.

+You can also use individual commands to remove volumes and networks separately:

+To remove all unused volumes, use docker volume prune.
+To remove all unused networks, use docker network prune.
+Note that removing volumes and networks can potentially cause data loss, so make sure you don't need any of them before running these commands.

 > **Caution:** Do not interrupt the running application when you are cleaning up.